rdall96/minecraft-docker/README.md

 The new server will be running at `localhost:25565` or `<your-ip-address-here>:25565`.
 For access outside your home network you need to open a port on your router.
 It is strongly encouraged to setup DDNS (Dynamic DNS) to link your public IP to a domain name, so you don't get disconnected or loose access if your IP changes.

+> [!WARNING]
-> A note regarding port forwarding: Opening ports on your network can be unsafe and expose you to malicious attacks, please proceed with caution and keep in mind there is a risk involved with it.
-This project's only goal is to run a Minecraft server, it and its owners are not responsible for any damage caused to you due to its usage with port forwarding.
+> A note regarding port forwarding.
+> Opening ports on your network can be unsafe and expose you to malicious attacks, please proceed with caution and keep in mind there is a risk involved with it.
+> This project's only goal is to run a Minecraft server, it and its owners are not responsible for any damage caused to you due to its usage with port forwarding.

 ## Customization

 ### World data
-You can map the container path to the world file to a local directory on your system in order to persist the data throughout server restarts and updates on a location of your choosing.
-Just simply add this to your *docker run* command: `-v <host-path>:/minecraft/world`.
+You can map the container path to the world file to a local directory on your system (or a Docker volume) in order to persist the data throughout server restarts and updates on a location of your choosing.
+To do so, just simply add this to your *docker run* command: `-v <host-path>:/minecraft/world`.

-Complete command example mapping the world data to a directory on your desktop:
+Complete example mapping the world data to a directory on your desktop:
 ```
 docker run -d --name minecraft \
     -v ~/Desktop/minecraft:/minecraft/world \